jessesquires/JSQMessagesViewController/Documentation/contributor_onboarding.md

 Then continue on with the rest of your comment.
 There will be times where we simply cannot accept a patch for various reasons.
 In this case, kindly explain why it is not the right approach for the library, thank them for their time and effort, and encourage them to keep contributing.

-In any situation, when in doubt, tag the project in a comment to get feedback.
+In any situation, when in doubt, tag the project lead in a comment to get feedback.

 ### Development